-Retrospective adjustment for a weak performance will not be made.
+Retrospective adjustment for interview performance cannot be made.
 Any extenuating circumstances that may affect an applicant's performance at interview must be stated when booking the interview.
 Any aspects of the interviews that an applicant feels may have not been fairly or properly applied must be brought to the attention of the Admissions Group on the day of interviews and not retrospectively.